Hughenden, Queensland: History

 The upper Flinders River area has been occupied by the Yirandhali people from around 11,000 years ago.
 Jirandali (also known as Yirandali, Warungu, Yirandhali) is an Australian Aboriginal language of North-West Queensland, particularly the Hughenden area.
 The language region includes the local government area of the Shire of Flinders, including Dutton River, Flinders River, Mount Sturgeon, Caledonia, Richmond, Corfield, Winton, Torrens, Tower Hill, Landsborough Creek, Lammermoor Station, Hughenden, and Tangorin.

 Dalleburra (also known as Dalebura, Dal-leyburra, Yirandali) is a language of North-West Queensland, particularly Lammermoor Station via Hughenden.
 The Dalleburra language region includes the local government boundaries of the Flinders Shire Council.

 The region in the vicinity of Hughenden was originally known as Mokana in the Yirandhali language.

 British occupation began in October 1861 with the expedition group led by Frederick Walker camping near the site of the future township of Hughenden.
-Pastoralists soon followed and in 1863 Ernest Henry and his cousin Robert Gray established the Hughenden sheep station.
+Pastoralists soon followed and in 1863.
+Ernest Henry and his cousin Robert Gray established the Hughenden sheep station.
 Hughenden was named after Hughenden Manor in Buckinghamshire, England, the home of former British Prime Minister Benjamin Disraeli.
 Robert Gray and Ernest Henry both had a family connection with Hughenden Manor.
-Mary Francis Norris, the daughter of John Norris of Hughenden Manor was Henry's mother and Robert's aunt.
+Their grandfather, John Norris owned the property until it was sold to Disraeli on Norris's death.
+It was also owned by John's father, also named John Norris, a wealthy merchant and member of the famous Hellfire Club.

 The actual town of Hughenden began in 1870 as a barracks for the paramilitary Native Police with sub-Inspector Harry Finch and his six troopers constructing the simple buildings at the junction of Station Creek with the Flinders River.
 In 1877, William Mark built a pub near the barracks and in August of that year the township site was officially surveyed and allotments made available for purchase.

 Hughenden Post Office opened on 1 July 1878 (a receiving office had been open from 1874).

 Hughenden Provisional School opened on 22 April 1880, becoming Hughenden State School in 1884.
 On 30 January 1968, it was expanded to have a secondary department.